c6o/docs/content/concepts/intercept.md

 Intercept allows developers to run a service locally and selectively intercept traffic from a remote environment to their local instance.

-## Use-Case
+## Use Case

 Some services are not easy to debug by calling directly, and instead, it's far easier to rely on the interactions from higher-level services to call into our service.
 For example, a backend API is often easier to test by clicking through the frontend application.

 Intercept allows developers to selectively intercept traffic for a remote service, so they do not need to run the entire stack locally, and they can debug against real-world traffic experienced within the remote environment.